 - “Then having fallen down, his fellow slave was begging him, saying: “Be patient with me and I will pay you back.”

 - “Yet he wasn’t willing.
-But having departed, he threw him into prison until he paid back what was owed.
+But having departed, he threw him into prison until he paid back what’s owed.

 - “So having seen what happened, his fellow slaves were extremely grieved.
 And having gone to their master, they explained everything that happened.